A Note From Wendy

-At South America’s largest lake, the pace of life slows down.
-Located at the north of the Altiplano basic, high in the Andes on the border of Peru and Bolivia, a visit to Lake Titicaca is to step back in time to highland cultures, steeped in traditional life.
-Here, plateau’s stretch for miles and crops are still harvested by hand.
-Located on the shores of Lake Titicaca, it is an easy sail to the acclaimed Moon and Sun islands, where women still wear petticoats and bowler hats.
-There are also plenty of opportunities to get up close and personal with Alpacas.
-Limas and Vicunas
+At South America’s largest lake, the pace of life slows down; located to the north of the Altiplano basic, high in the Andes on the border of Peru and Bolivia.
+Consequently, a visit to Lake Titicaca is to step back in time to highland cultures, steeped in traditional life.

 SEE IT ON…Panoramic Peru

 Resplendent with colour and cobblestones underfoot, Cartagena sits on the Caribbean coast.
 Dripping with romance of bygone times, set within a 13km colonial city wall, the Old Town is a recognised UNESCO World Heritage site.
 Walk beneath balconies that are heavy with bright flowers and maze-like alleyways are the perfect place to dawdle.